FairwindsOps/rok8s-scripts/docs/helm.md

 ## Initial Project Structure

 All rok8s-scripts configuration lives in a `deploy` directory at the root of your project by default.
 In this example, we have a simple Python app with a Dockerfile in place.
-We'll add that `deploy` directory and add a rok8s-scripts build config file (`build.config`).

 ```plaintext
 app-dir/